ckinateder/bulletin-board/README.md

 | `/groups` | list all groups | `/groups` |
 | `/users` | list all users in the current group | `/users` |

+## Server Design

+The server is a standalone process that listens on a port.
+It accepts connections from clients and spawns a new thread for each client.
+The server keeps track of all connected clients and the groups they are in.
+The server also keeps track of all messages posted to the board.
+The server is responsible for sending messages to clients.
+The server is also responsible for sending messages to other clients when a client joins or leaves a group.

+There exists a `Lobby`, which holds multiple `Board`s.
+A `Board` holds multiple `Message`s and multiple `User`s.
+A `User` can be in multiple `Board`s.
+A `User` can post a `Message` to a `Board`.
+A `User` can also join or leave a `Board`.
+A `Message` has one `User` as its author.
+A `Message` also has a `Board` as its parent.
+A `Board` has a `Lobby` as its parent.

 ## Usage
-Make sure you are in the dev container.
-Otherwise, any standard implementation of Python 3.12 should work.
+Make sure you are in the dev container if you are in VSCode.
+Otherwise, any standard implementation of Python 3.11 or higher will work.

 From the root directory of this project, start the server with `python server/main.py --host <host> --port <port>`.
 Then, start the client with `python client/main.py`.
-The client will prompt you for a command.
+The client will prompt you to enter your username and then for commands.
 Type `/connect <host>:<port>` to connect to the server.
 Then, you can type `/disconnect` to disconnect from the server. **For development, I made the server create a `.env` file to pass the host and port the server is on to the client.
 I'll remove it later.**